Great job opportunities attract a lot of candidates. This means, in order to have a fighting chance, you need a great

 Thankfully, the Internet is a great resource which can provide you with clear rules for writing a highly effective resume, as well as guidelines for impressing employers with standout achievements.

 While using online resume examples to “inspire” your own resume is not necessarily a bad idea, you must know that most resume templates that you’ll find on the Internet are quite substandard – and do not have the power to impress potential employers.
 They may look fancy, and their wording may seem slick, but they tend to lack in a few important areas.

 Which is what this article is all about.

-I’m going to go through a few examples of resumes and explain why each one doesn’t work.
+I’m going to walk you through a few resume examples and explain why each one doesn’t work.
 My aim here is to educate you in aspects of resume writing so that you can make smart decisions about what information to include on your resume.

 First, remember that a resume is much more than just a listicle of your job history.
 To knock employers’ socks off, your resume needs to show how you’re uniquely positioned to solve a specific employer’s set of commercial challenges.

 Resume Example #1.

-Now, keeping this in mind, let’s take a closer look at the following resume example:
+Keeping this in mind, let’s take a closer look at the following resume: